You love your dog and want him or her to live their best possible life, right?

 No one knows their dog better than you, right?

-- Is unable to get on the sofa or climb stairs
+- Seem unable to get on the sofa or climb stairs

-- Slowing down on or refusing to go on walks
+- Slow down, lag behind or refuse to go on walks

-- Unable to defecate in one sitting or a male dog may squat to pee
+- Have difficulty defecating without moving in circles or your male dog may squat to pee

 Sudden changes in your dog’s behaviour are a critical clue to the existence of pain.
-Speaking with an experienced behaviourist recently I discovered that up to 80% of “out of character aggression” cases referred were found to be pain related.
+Speaking with an experienced behaviourist recently I discovered that up to 80% of “out of character aggression” cases referred to them were found to be pain-related behaviours.
 These are some of the changes you may see.

 - Sudden snapping at other dogs/people